gekkos-project/gekkos-whitepaper/README.md

 ![MRI vs Seismic comparison](https://raw.githubusercontent.com/gekkos-project/gekkos-whitepaper/main/assets/images/MRI%20vs%20Seismic.png)
 **Left:** MRI scan of the human brain.
 Tens of centimeters scale.
 **Right:** Seismic section showing subsurface structures.
-Kilometers scale — rendered by tiles using GEKKOS.
+Kilometers scale, rendered by tiles using GEKKOS.
 Example from the Smeaheia dataset, licensed by Gassnova and Equinor.

 Did you know?
 - A single 3D seismic survey can cover dozens to hundreds of square kilometers and generate gigabytes (GB) to terabytes (TB = 1000 * GB) of raw data.